Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 As an alternative to term limits, the Governance Committee, in conjunction with the Chief Executive Officer and the Chairman of the Board, will formally review each director’s contribution to the Board annually.
 This will also allow each director the opportunity to conveniently confirm his/her desire to continue as a member of the Board.

 The Board believes that the current retirement age of 72 (age 65 for employee-directors) is appropriate, as stipulated in Section 2.5 of the Bylaws.
-Directors will not be nominated for election or re-election to the Board after their 72nd birthday (65th birthday for Directors who are also employees of the Company) and shall serve until his or her current term has expired.
-A director who changes his/her employer or otherwise has a significant change in job responsibilities or other business or professional relationship, shall offer to submit his/her resignation.
+Subject to the following paragraph, directors will not be elected or re-elected to the Board after their 72nd birthday (65th birthday for Directors who are also employees of the Company) and shall serve until his or her current term has expired.

-At the request of the Governance Committee, and if ratified by the Board, a director may continue to serve after the mandatory retirement date or after a change of employer or job responsibilities or other relationships, if he/she continues in a position or in business or professional activities, or possesses special qualifications, that the Governance Committee and Board determine would be of substantial benefit to the Company.
+At the request of the Governance Committee, and if ratified by the Board, a director may continue to serve after the mandatory retirement date, if he/she continues in a position or in business or professional activities, or possesses special qualifications, that the Governance Committee and Board determine would be of substantial benefit to the Company.

 14. Board Compensation Review; Director Stock Ownership Guidelines